Suspended: Nick Smith hits back at 'bully' Speaker after getting the boot

 He was accompanied by Karen Dow.

-Mallard had kicked out Smith for disorderly behavior but as he was leaving, Smith shouted out abuse at Mallard, prompting the Speaker to order him back into the House to face a naming motion.
+Mallard had kicked out Smith for disorderly behaviour but as he was leaving, Smith shouted out abuse at Mallard, prompting the Speaker to order him back into the House to face a naming motion.

 All parties of Government, Labour, the Greens and New Zealand First supported it.